sympy/sympy/doc/src/tutorial/matrices.rst

 the [constant problem](https://en.wikipedia.org/wiki/Constant_problem) states that zero is undecidable, posing as a great fundamental issue to SymPy and other computer algebra systems.

-However, discovering any cases of zero test failings can provide good examples to improve SymPy, so if you encounter one, you can report the issue to [SymPy issue tracker](https://github.com/sympy/sympy) for further help from the community.
+However, discovery of any zero test failings can provide some good examples to improve SymPy, so if you have encountered one, you can report the issue to [SymPy issue tracker](https://github.com/sympy/sympy) to get detailed help from the community.